tweedegolf/tweedegolf.github.io/_posts/2016-01-16-react-threejs.md

 ####Two libraries compared

-The library react-three is written in es5 and react-three-renderer is newer and written in es6.

-Let's have a look at the following code examples that both create a simple cube.
+React-three is written in es5, react-three-renderer is newer and written in es6.
+The following code examples, that both create a simple cube, show us the differences between the libraries.
 First react-three:

 {% highlight xml %}